bigbio/pgatk/docs/use-cases.md

       protein-coding transcripts only; without this, retained introns, pseudogenes, and other non-coding biotypes annotated in the VEP field would also be processed

+!!! warning "GENCODE version must match the gnomAD VCF"
+    pgatk automatically checks that the GENCODE version in the VCF header (`##gencode_version=`) matches the release number embedded in the GTF (`##description: ... version N ...`) and emits a warning on mismatch.
+    Check your VCF header with `zcat file.vcf.bgz | grep gencode_version | head -1`
+    to confirm the correct release before running `gencode-downloader`.

 ---